doctorfree/MusicPlayerPlus/README.md

 ### Usage

 The primary MusicPlayerPlus user interface is the `mpplus` command.
-The default action of the `mpplus` command is to open the `mpcplus` MPD client and the `mppcava` spectrum visualizer.
-The command `mpplus -i` displays a series of interactive menus from which most of the MusicPlayerPlus tasks can be launched.
+Execute `mpplus -o` to open the `mpcplus` MPD client and the `mppcava` spectrum visualizer.
+The command `mpplus` without arguments displays a series of interactive menus from which most of the MusicPlayerPlus tasks can be launched.

 The `mpc` command provides a quick and easy command line interface to control the Music Player Daemon playback.
 The `mpc` command has